 Here we examined an activity-dependent neuronal network model of connectivity formation in the developing brain.
-We demonstrate the emergence of small-world topology and the presence of hub neurones, characteristics of brain networks [1,2,27,28].
-Furthermore, we found that the temporal ordering of the activity driving the network is important - when the bursty input driving the network had IBIs which exhibited LRTCs this resulted in faster network evolution compared with when the network was driven by the same input randomly reordered in time.
+We demonstrate the emergence of small-world topology and the presence of hub neurones, characteristics of brain networks [1, 2, 29, 30].
+Furthermore, we found that the temporal ordering of the activity driving the network may be important-when the bursty input driving the network had IBIs which exhibited LRTCs this resulted in faster network evolution compared with when the network was driven by the same input randomly reordered in time (within a range of network parameters).
 Moreover, network evolution dynamics were related to the magnitude of the Hurst exponent, with a faster speed of emergence of small-world properties in networks driven by external input with higher Hurst exponents.